 We invest in VRDNs and a portfolio of government backed securities (including U.S. Treasuries, government sponsored enterprise debentures and government sponsored adjustable rate mortgage backed securities) to obtain a higher return while preserving our capital.
 The VRDNs are generally issued by municipal governments and are backed by a financial institution letter of credit.
 The VRDNs allow us the ability to liquidate the investment relatively quickly (less than one week).
 The government backed securities have an active secondary market that generally provides for liquidity in less than one week.
-The risk related to interest rates for these accounts will produce less income than expected if market interest rates fall.
-Based on the \$14.1 million in marketable securities outstanding at June 30, 2015, a 1% decrease in the fair value of the securities would result in a reduction in pretax net income of \$0.1 million
+The primary risk related to interest rates for these accounts are that they will produce less income than expected if market interest rates fall.
+Based on the \$14.4 million in marketable securities outstanding at September 30, 2015, a 1% decrease in the fair value of the securities would result in a reduction in pretax net income of \$0.1 million.

 The interest rate related to our revolving credit facility is a variable rate based on LIBOR plus an interest rate spread.
-As of June 30, 2015, had \$1.7 million in borrowings outstanding under our revolving credit facility.
+As of September 30, 2015, we had \$1.7 million in borrowings outstanding under our revolving credit facility.